THEGUY3ds/ZombsRoyale-plus/README.md

 <h2>Extension N/A <a href="" target="_blank">CLICK HERE</a></h2>
 -------------------------------------------------------------------------------------------------

-How to install v1:
+How to install Extension verson:

-Extract the zip file (From v3 link above)
+Extract the zip file (From Extension link above)

 Open the zip and drag the contents into a new folder.